ICCC-Platform/Air-Pollution-Image-Dataset-From-India-and-Nepal/README.md

-# India-and-Nepal-Air-Quality-Index-AQI-Image-Dataset
+# India-and-Nepal-Air-Pollution-Image-Dataset

 ***Introduction:***
-This dataset contains images of Air Quality Index (AQI) for different cities of India and Nepal.
+This dataset contains images of Air Pollution for different cities of India and Nepal.

 **Cities of India**